tmont/sahara/README.md

 The matcher predicate is a function that takes in two arguments:

 1. `instance` - the object instance
-1. `methodName` - the name of the method that
+1. `methodName` - the name of the method that is being invoked

 If the matcher returns `true`, then the method will be intercepted.